 ST has been working with Silicon Carbide since 1996.
-Introducing a new technology in a market demanding high quality, long lifecycles at competitive costs is demanding.
+Introducing a new technology in a semiconductor market demanding high quality, long lifecycles at competitive costs is demanding.
 ST overcame the challenges of the industrialization of this wide bandgap material and started to produce its first SiC diodes in 2004.
-In 2009 ST started to produce its first SiC MOSFETs and since then we have added 1200V versions of both SiC MOSFETs and diodes to complement the original 650V versions.
+In 2009 ST started to produce its first SiC MOSFETs and since then we have added 1200V versions of both SiC MOSFETs and power Schottky diodes to complement the original 650V versions.

 ST’s 6” SiC wafer production started in 2017, with the ramp-up of production helping to drive down costs and increase supply for the ever increasing list of SiC applications, including more solar inverters, industrial motor drives, home appliances, and power adapters.